kotality/Compiler/Compiler/ReadMe.txt

 ================================================================================
 								| Instructions |

 1. The input file names are hard-coded.
-Please make sure the input files being used are named as follows:
+Please make sure the input files are named as follows:

     Virtual Machine: vminput.txt
     Lexical Analyzer: lexInput.txt